jakobringler/blog/content/notes/ML Sketching.md

 Doing so, we avoid all sorts of pitfalls and pain trying to predict geometry.
 The architecture comes with different pros and cons, which I will explain later.
 However, most of them are rather desirable, such as having clear constraints on what the model can output and not being too limited by the small resolution of the canvas:
 - no matter what input is given the generator will always generate a somewhat sensible result
-- the generator can generate model details, that don't need to be reflected in the input drawing
+- the generator can create model details, that don't need to be reflected in the input drawing
 ## Generator

-in this case compiled block for convenience and reusability reasons
+In this case we use compiled block for convenience and reusability reasons.
+That way we can run the setup in multiple locations while still being able to edit the functionality live.
+In general this could be an HDA.

-could be hda or anything

-gets controlled by parm dictionary attribute that gets read and distributed inside the block
+We control the parameters by storing them in a dictionary attribute that gets read inside the block before distributing the values to the correct nodes inside.

-all values are -1 to 1 range which is a good normalization and fits the tanh() activation function that gets used inside the network
+We want to avoid vastly different parameter value ranges to make training easier.
+All values are input in a -1 to 1 range which is a good normalization and fits the tanh() activation function that is used inside the network.

-parm inputs are remapped using sigmoid and cubic functions to control the distribution of random values when randomizing the generator later:

-- cubic -> more values around 0
-- sigmoid -> more values on the extremes (-1, 1)
+The parameter input values are remapped using sigmoid and cubic functions to control the distribution of random values when randomizing the generator later.
+The cubic function tends to cluster more values around zero, while the sigmoid function pushes more values toward the extremes of -1 and 1.

 ![[notes/images/mlsketch_generator_slide.png]]

 Another fun thing that is underrated is pack and unpack folders, which were originally introduced as part of the APEX/Character workflow.
+They are really useful to store different geometry streams in one and splitting  them apart again later based on their folder name.
+It's really convenient and basically let's you create a on the fly directory structure on your geometry.

 ![[notes/images/mlsketch_unpackfolders_slide.png]]
 ## Data Generation